nnellans/bicep-guide/README.md

 var myVariable1 = 'some value for the var'

 // Using Variables
-// JUst use the name of the Variable resource exampleStorageAccount 'Microsoft.Storage/storageAccounts@2021-04-01' = {
+// Just use the name of the Variable resource exampleStorageAccount 'Microsoft.Storage/storageAccounts@2021-04-01' = {
   name: myVariable1
 }